MONDAY OCTOBER 31

 FACEBOOK EVENT PAGE

 Halloween elite team THE JACKIE FACTORY (Jackie 60, Night of 1000

-Man) for the fifth annual GHOSTLIGHT, a Halloween theatrical and costume
+Stevies) return for their sixth annual GHOSTLIGHT, a Halloween theatrical and costume

 party benefiting the HOWL EMERGENCY LIFE PROJECT (HOWL

 HELP), the East Village wing of THE ACTORS FUND.
 The theme of this

 year's GHOSTLIGHT is BOND STREET BABIES, with its haunted flappers, the 1920's Village and its

 speakeasies - our host theater was one!
 Feel free to interpret